Service type templates

 Category restrictions on similar templates

 When you create and modify service type templates, all the categories in the system are shown.
-However, only the categories that you enable in a template are available when you create services based on this template.
+However, only the categories that you enable in a template are available when you create services based on the template.
 Services do not automatically inherit the categories you enable on a template.
 You must attach categories to the service catalog profiles directly.

 For instance, see how the category restrictions could apply by using the following templates: